 Consider another scenario, your friend borrows 100$ from you and returns next year.
 He borrowed 100$ and returned 100$, but your 100$ is worth less now due to inflation.

 So, simply put, the future value of 100$ after one year is 105$ at the rate of 5%.

-Now let’s get back to the calculation of the future value in Excel.
-Let’s look at the syntax of the future value formula in Excel.
+Now let's get back to the Future Value Calculation in Excel.
+Let's look at the syntax of the future value formula in Excel.

-“Pv” is optional input and it the present value, or the lump-sum amount that a series of future payments is worth right now.
+'Pv' is optional input and the present value, or the lump-sum amount that a series of future payments is worth right now.
 If pv is omitted, it is assumed to be 0 (zero).

-“Type” is also an optional input.
-The number 0 represent payments made at the end of period and 1 represent payments made at the beginning of the period.
+'Type' is also an optional input.
+The number 0 represents payments made at the end of the period and 1 represents payments made at the beginning of the period.
 The default is 0, i.e. at the end of the period.

 Future value can be calculated by using FV formula in Excel.

 If you noticed, I have left the Pv argument empty.
 You can replace the pmt argument by using the pv argument.
 The present value of all the cash flow will be 21,647$.

 We will be achieving the same result if we replace the Pmt argument with Pv argument, hence replacing the Pmt with 21,647$.

 The result is 27,628$.
 We can also link to the cell C10 rather than using the value in the formula.